Study better: The benefits of cumulative exams

 The unintuitive benefits of cumulative final exams

 It's that time of year again: Final exams.
 Are you taking (or giving) a cumulative final exam?
-From a cognitive psychologist's perspective, you should be: Cumulative finals may not be fun, and they seem to be one the wane in college classes, but they can significantly enhance long-term learning.
+From a cognitive psychologist's perspective, you should be: Cumulative finals may not be fun, but they can significantly enhance long-term learning. [edit: removed this link]

 The spacing effect